CELEBRATING UNDOCU MONTH

 When Reyna Grande's father leaves his wife and three children behind in a village in Mexico to make the dangerous trek across the border to the United States, he promises he will soon return from El Otro Lado (The Other Side) with enough money to build them a dream house where they can all live together.
 His promises become harder to believe as months turn into years.
 When he summons his wife to join him, Reyna and her siblings are deposited in the already overburdened household of their stern, unsmiling grandmother.
 The three siblings are forced to look out for themselves; in childish games they find a way to forget the pain of abandonment and learn to solve very adult problems.
 When their mother at last returns, the reunion sets the stage for a dramatic new chapter in Reyna's young life: her own journey to El Otro Lado to live with the man who has haunted her imagination for years, her long-absent father. -- Jacket, p.
 [2].

-cover of The infiltrators: A true story
+cover of The undocumented Americans

-Publication Date:
+Publication Date: 2020

 Summary: